Daniel Alarcón

-Daniel Alarcón (born March 5, 1977 in Lima, Peru) is a Peruvian-American novelist, journalist and radio producer.
-He is co-founder, host and executive producer of Radio Ambulante, an award-winning Spanish language podcast distributed by NPR.
-Currently, he is an assistant professor of broadcast journalism at the Columbia University Journalism School and writes about Latin America for The New Yorker.
+Daniel Alarcón (born March 5, 1977, in Lima, Peru) is a Peruvian-American novelist, journalist and radio producer.
+He is co-founder, host and executive producer of Radio Ambulante, a Spanish language podcast distributed by NPR.
+Currently, he is an assistant professor of broadcast journalism at the Columbia University Graduate School of Journalism and writes about Latin America for The New Yorker.

 He began his career writing fiction, publishing stories in magazines like The New Yorker, Granta, Virginia Quarterly Review and elsewhere, and his short stories have been widely anthologized.
 He served as Associate Editor of the Peruvian magazine Etiqueta Negra until 2015.
 He is a former Fulbright Scholar to Peru, and a 2011 Artist in Residence at the Headlands Center for the Arts.
 His novel At Night We Walk in Circles was published by Riverhead Books in October 2013.
 His most recent story collection, The King is Always Above the People, was long-listed for the National Book Award in 2018, and won the 2019 Clarke Prize in Fiction.
 He received the MacArthur 'Genius Grant' in 2021.